 Dates and Details

-The next session of the Bosun School will run from September 12 to December 13, 2019 at Picton Castle's home base in Lunenburg, Nova Scotia, Canada.
+The next session of the Bosun School will run from early June 7 to August 27, 2021 at Picton Castle's home base in Lunenburg, Nova Scotia, Canada.
+The cost, which includes room and board, is $6,000 CAD plus HST (total $6,900 CAD).
+We expect that generous scholarship funding will be available.

-Applications are accepted from mariners of all nationalities.
+Applications are now being accepted from sailors of all nationalities, but current pandemic travel restrictions may prevent those from outside of Canada from attending.
 For those requiring a visa to enter Canada, only a temporary resident visa is required, not a student visa.

 In order to apply, please send your CV and a letter to email@example.com that tells us more about you, your seagoing experience and your motivation for wanting to become a Bosun School student.
 For more information on the School, please call us at +1 902 634 9984 or send us an email.